Simplify Laws (a Legislative Issue)

 We are told that ignorance of the law is no excuse, but with the vast number and complexity of our laws, how can we possibly know and understand them all?
 Of course, it’s just not possible, so we may need to get the right professional or combination of professionals to help and to advise us.
 In addition to legal professionals, we may also need experts in many other fields such as accounting, business, safety, engineering, environment and foreign affairs.
 Even then, the help and advice that we get is only as good as the professionals we hire.
 Of course, it would be much better if we could understand most legal matters without the need to hire expensive legal help.

 The fact that our laws differ from state to state and even community to community adds to their complexity.
-Some things that are legal in some states or communities are even illegal in another state or community.
+Even some things that are legal in some states or communities are illegal in another state or community.
 This means that we not only need to know the laws where we live, but anyplace we visit or travel through.
 For instance, a relative lived in a state where it was legal to turn right at a red light.
 While driving in another state, he got pulled over and given a ticket for turning right on red, since it was illegal in that state.

 Along with being complex, some of our laws are vague or badly written.
 In some of these cases, law makers made these laws vague or overly complex so that they could slip something past us.
 When our laws are not clear, legal professionals may disagree on what should or should not be done or even whether the laws apply to a given situation or not.
 Even the best legal professionals may not be able to give us the best advice in respect to these laws.